- How long does the application process take?

 What will the Delegation cover?

-The Delegation is an agreement between the Controller of HMSO, who is responsible for all Crown copyright under Letters Patent granted by Her Majesty the Queen, and the Crown body concerned, to enable it to licence Crown copyright material other than via the OGL.
+The Delegation is an agreement between the Keeper, who is responsible for all Crown copyright under Letters Patent granted by Her Majesty the Queen, and the Crown body concerned, to enable it to license Crown copyright material other than via the OGL.

 How long does the Delegation last?